 - Fritos: fried (e.g. pescaditos fritos: an assortment of small fried fish)

-If you fancy a fish dish to accompany your seafood, take a look at my blog here on how to choose the best fish in Spain, especially here on the Costa Blanca.
+For more, take a look at my post here on how to choose the best fish in Spain, especially here on the Costa Blanca.

 The great seafood in this part of Spain helps make the Valencia/Alicante region the real home of paella.
 Find out more about rice dishes and paella in my blog here